 What happens after I submit my application?

 Once your application is submitted, you should hear very soon from the Volunteer Coordinator to go over your application and chat a bit about your expectations of volunteering.
 You will then be invited to attend a New Volunteer Orientation on the Canine Assistants grounds.
-These orientations happen at the beginning of each new volunteer session (January, May, and September).
 The next step is an online video series that details the Bond-Based Approach and gives you a more in-depth look at the Bond-Based Approach and how it applies to your time with Canine Assistants.

 How long does it take to get through volunteer training?